nyx-space/docs/docs/MathSpec/celestial/interpolation.md

 !!! warning "Limitations"
     1. To support generating the trajectories in parallell and storing them in a binary tree, it was necessary to choose an indexing method independent of the duration of the interpolation spline.
 This has been chosen to be the _centiseconds_ (10 milliseconds) since the start of the trajectory, the start being the very first state used to seed the trajectory.
 This means that if two splines last _less than 10 ms_, one will **overwrite** the other in the binary tree, meaning that part of the trajectory will **not** be queryable.
     1. Changing the frame of a trajectory follows the Shannon Nyquist sampling theorem.
 However, this will introduce _some imprecision_ nevertheless.
 Multiple conversions (e.g. from EME2000 to Moon J2000 back to EME2000) will accumulate errors quickly.
     1. Trajectories can currently only be generated with forward propagation.
+(Fixed in version 1.1.)

 ## Ephemeris